racoelhosilva/FSI_ctfsAndLogbooks/CTF4.md

 ## Exploiting the Vulnerability

-Given the test command, and considering that the path query is stored in the environment variable `path`, we inserted the query `'() { :;}; grep -lR "flag{" /'` on the path query.
-We replaced the command `echo vulnerable` with `grep -lR "flag{" /`, which searches the string `"flag{"` on all the server's files.
+Given the test command, and considering that the path query is stored in the environment variable `path`, we inserted the query `'() { :;}; grep -R "flag{" /'` on the path input.
+We replaced the command `echo vulnerable` with `grep -R "flag{" /`, which searches the string `"flag{"` on all the server's files.
 For the same reason, the command needs a few minutes to finish.

 After some time, we received the result, which includes the flag and concludes the CTF!